jasperf/laravel-vuejs-interview-questions/vuejs-invterview.md

 Explain in plain English what this means and What to do?

 5. What are common VueJS Optimizations one can do in most applications you encountered?
 How so?
+6. How do you normally add docblocks to VueJS hooks and methods?
+Please share an example.